 A non-traded REIT is a form of real estate investment tool that can reduce taxes by providing potential distributions that are partially tax favored.
-Non-traded REITs are typically owned by a company that owns and operates income-producing real estate, or related assets.
+Non-traded REITs are typically owned by a company that owns and operates income-producing real estate, or related assets, companies that help people buy or sell their home, similar to the we buy houses companies.

 These assets may include commercial office buildings, shopping malls, multi-family housing, hotels/motels, resort property, self-storage facilities, warehouses, and mortgages.
 Unlike many real estate companies, a non-traded REIT does not develop real estate properties for resale.
 Instead, a non-traded REITs buy and develop property primarily to operate them as part of its own investment portfolio.